-An employer is covered by the HCSO for any calendar quarter if it meets the following three conditions:
+An employer is covered by the HCSO for any calendar quarter if it meets all of the following three conditions:

-Employs one or more workers within the geographic boundaries of the City and County of San Francisco; Is required to obtain a valid San Francisco business registration certificate pursuant to Article 12 of the Business and Tax Regulations Code, and Is a for-profit business with 20 or more persons performing work OR a nonprofit organization with 50 or more persons performing work.
-This includes all persons working for the entity, regardless of whether they are located in San Francisco or outside of the city.
+Is required to obtain a valid San Francisco business registration certificate pursuant to Article 12 of the Business and Tax Regulations Code, and

+Is a for-profit business with 20 or more persons performing work OR a nonprofit organization with 50 or more persons performing work.

+Note: This includes all persons working for the entity, regardless of whether they are located in San Francisco or outside of the city.